AdebayoIbrahim/feedbak-app-project/README.md

 - **Create Feedbacks:** User Can Create Feedback
 - **Rating Features for feedback:** When a feedback is being created User can Add a Rating to it ranging from 1-10
 - **Editing Features:** User Can edit/update an alreadily created feedback
 - **Modern UI:** Buttons,inputs and the overall UI are styled for a visually appealing and engaging user experience.
-- **Delete Features:**
+- **Delete Features:** User Can delete alreadily created Feedback
 - **Saving Features:**
 - **Lazy loding:**
 - **API Integration:**